CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 	"valid_targets": [ "hostile", "ground", "self", "ally" ], // if a valid target is not included, you cannot cast the spell on that target.
 	"effect": "shallow_pit",                                  // effects are coded in C++.
 A list will be provided below of possible effects that have been coded.
 	"effect_str": "template",                                 // special. see below
     "effect_on_conditions": ["template"],                     // special. see below
-  "shape": "blast",                                         // the "shape" of the spell's area of effect. uses the aoe stat
-	"extra_effects": [ { "id": "fireball", "hit_self": false, "max_level": 3 } ],	// this allows you to cast multiple spells with only one spell
+    "shape": "blast",                                         // the "shape" of the spell's area of effect. uses the aoe stat "extra_effects": [ { "id": "fireball", "hit_self": false, "max_level": 3 } ],	// this allows you to cast multiple spells with only one spell
 	"affected_body_parts": [ "head", "torso", "mouth", "eyes", "arm_l", "arm_r", "hand_r", "hand_l", "leg_l", "foot_l", "foot_r" ], // body parts affected by effects
 	"flags": [ "SILENT", "LOUD", "SOMATIC", "VERBAL", "NO_HANDS", "NO_LEGS", "SPAWN_GROUP" ], // see "Spell Flags" below
     "spell_class": "NONE",                                    //
-	"base_casting_time": 100,                                 // this is the casting time (in moves) "base_energy_cost": 10,                                   // the amount of energy (of the requisite type) to cast the spell "energy_source": "MANA",                                  // the type of energy used to cast the spell. types are: MANA, BIONIC, HP, STAMINA, NONE (none will not use mana)
+	"energy_source": "MANA",                                  // the type of energy used to cast the spell. types are: MANA, BIONIC, HP, STAMINA, NONE (none will not use mana)
     "components": [requirement_id]                            // an id from a requirement, like the ones you use for crafting. spell components require to cast.
 	"difficulty": 12,                                         // the difficulty to learn/cast the spell
 	"max_level": 10,                                          // maximum level you can achieve in the spell "min_accuracy" -20,                                       // the accuracy bonus of the spell. around -15 and it gets blocked all the time
     "max_accuracy": 20,                                       // around 20 accuracy and it's basically impossible to block
     "accuracy_increment": 1.5
 	"min_damage": 0,                                          // minimum damage (or "starting" damage)
 	"max_damage": 100,                                        // maximum damage the spell can achieve
 	"damage_increment": 2.5,                                  // to get damage (and any of the other below stats) multiply this by spell's level and add to minimum damage